wrench-project/jpdc2023_manuscript_reproducible_research/README.md

 # Reproducible Research for JPDC submission

-This repository contains data, scripts, and code for making the research in the _On the Feasibility of Simulation-driven Portfolio Scheduling for Cyberinfrastructure Runtime Systems_ manuscript by McDonald et al.
+This repository contains data, scripts, and code for making the research in the _Evaluating the Potential Merit of Simulation-driven Portfolio Scheduling for Cyberinfrastructure Runtime Systems_ manuscript by McDonald et al.
 (submitted for publication to JPDC) reproducible.

 All result plots used in the manuscript (and others that were omitted due to lack of space) are